chevereto/v4-docs/guides/docker/README.md

 ![Installation overview](../../src/manuals/docker/install-overview.png)
 :::

-## Setup Cron
+## Setup background jobs

+Chevereto needs to execute periodic systems tasks on the background like deleting expired images, unverified users or to check for updates.

-This process creates a Cron that will run background jobs for your Chevereto websites.
+Run the following command to setup background processing for all your websites.

 ```sh
 make cron